Are you a member yet? Membership is open to all and is the first step towards accreditation.

 Qualifications of Supervisors

 Supervision should be provided by a BABCP Accredited Practitioner or a practitioner who is trained and qualified in CBT to postgraduate diploma level or equivalent (or would meet Minimum Training Standards).
-They should be currently practising CBT as a dedicated practitioner (ie at least 50% of their own psychotherapeutic practice is CBT) and also be receiving specifically CBT supervision.
+They should be currently practising CBT as one of their main therapeutic models in clinical practice and also be receiving specifically CBT supervision.

 Amounts of Supervision